Graham W. S. Scott: Early life and career

 Scott was born and raised in Nova Scotia and New Brunswick.
 He graduated from the Rothesay Netherwood School in 1960.
 Scott attended the University of Western Ontario, where he received his BA in 1965 and his law degree in 1966.
+He served in the Royal Canadian Navy Reserve as a UNTD Officer Cadet from 1960-63 and retired from the Reserve as a Lieutenant in 1967.

 Following two years of law practice in Toronto, Scott served as executive assistant to Robert Stanfield from 1970 to 1976 while Mr. Stanfield was the leader of the federal Progressive Conservative Party of Canada and Canada's Official Opposition.
 In 1976, Scott started to work for the Ontario government, first in the Ontario Ministry of the Attorney General and, in 1977, he became the assistant deputy general, courts administration and inspector of legal offices.
 Scott served as the deputy minister of the environment for Ontario from 1979 to 1981.
 In that time, he was involved in filing a lawsuit against the US Environmental Protection Agency to prevent the relaxation of pollution standards for coal-fired power stations due to concerns about acid rain in Canada.
 In 1981, he became the deputy minister of health for Ontario.

 Graham joined McMillan LLP as a partner in January 1984 and was managing partner from 2000 to 2006.
 He established Graham Scott Strategies Inc. in 2008 when he retired from the McMillan partnership.

 Health care leadership

 Scott has been involved in the amalgamation, restructuring and governance processes of more than 40 hospitals in Ontario and has served as interim CEO of Cancer Care Ontario (2001–2002).
-The Ontario Ministry of Health and Long-Term Care has, at several times, appointed Scott to investigate, supervise or assess financial and governance concerns in hospitals across the province.
+The Ontario Ministry of Health and Long-Term Care has, at several times, appointed Scott to investigate, supervise or assess financial and governance concerns in hospitals and other parts of the health care system across the province.
 In 2003, Scott was appointed the supervisor of the Hôpital régional de Sudbury Regional Hospital in response to significant deficit issues.
 In 2004, Scott was appointed to conduct an independent review of the Muskoka-Parry Sound Board of Health, finding that the board was not compliant with basic governance requirements and was ill-equipped to handle public health emergencies.
 In 2008 Scott was appointed to investigate chronic financial problems at Kingston General Hospital.
 Following Scott's report, the hospital CEO and several senior executives were terminated or asked to resign, while Scott took over on an interim basis as supervisor.
 From 2009 to 2010, Scott was appointed supervisor of Quinte Health Care, and he was appointed assessor for the Algoma Public Health Unit in 2015.